hayyhu/hayyhu.github.io/source/about/index.markdown

 maybe too much in a sense
 to plant what is growing inside
 the light in this primitive darkness!
-why do we fear of the hate
+why are we afraid of the hate
 her love shall never radiate?

 said the tiny white scorpion